mohamedyanis/BIG_DATA_WebSite/README.md

 # BIG_DATA_WebSite
-This this my first website with HTML &amp; CSS an some effect with java script hope you like it
+This this my first website with HTML &amp; CSS and some effects with java script hope you like it